Connector Overview

 Add connector credentials

 In your project, go to Data Inputs > Input Settings.
-Click Add Data Feed and select your database type.
+Click Add Data Feed and select a database connector.

 Mangrove connects directly to your database.
 Check that your firewall allows connections from Mangrove’s IPs.
 Contact support for the current allowlist.